ricardocr987/squads-scripting/README.md

 ### RPC and Connection Management (`rpc.ts`)

 This module creates connections to the Solana blockchain using both modern and legacy APIs.
-This approach ensures compatibility with the latest Solana Kit while supporting existing libraries like the Squads SDK.
+This approach ensures compatibility with the latest Solana Kit while supporting existing libraries like the Squads SDK with the web3js rpc connection.

 ```typescript
 // Create RPC client using @solana/kit